China Literary Agencies

 With a population of over 1.3 billion living in 9.6 million square kilometres, China is the world's most populous country and the second largest by land area on the planet.
 Consequently, those born with a creative writing talent, have an immediate market without ever having to sell a book internationally.

-These writers can also take pride in developing their skills in the country that invented woodblock printing and movable type printing.
-China was not just fascinated with story but how best to print it to earn the widest readership possible.
 The early exponents of prose and poetry flourished even more as written text gave them a louder voice.
 But fiction was slower to emerge.
 China was a country built on history, politics, military science, philosophy, astronomy, and religion.
-As a result, non-fiction was China's most popular outlet.
+As a result, non-fiction was China’s most popular outlet.
 Even today, one of those books from the 6th century BC, is as widely read, referenced, and studied as it was over a thousand years ago: The Art of War by Sun Tzu.
 Whereas fiction in the form recognisable to the modern world did not begin to emerge in China until the 14th century during the Ming Dynasty.

 After the collapse of the dynasties in the early 20th century, the voice of literature in China broadened with love stories and female writers sharing the stage with the traditional stories of social conflicts.

-By 1930 the League of Left-Wing Writers launched by the Communist Party of China, who themselves were founded nine years earlier, enabled novels to be used to spread the political message of communism.
-After coming to power in 1949 they took this literary control to a whole new level: they nationalised the publishing industry and censored all writers.
-Today, China's state-run General Administration of Press and Publication (GAPP) monitors, censors and bans any book or electronic work they choose.
 Moreover, it is illegal for any publisher to operate without being licensed by the GAPP.
 This has not stopped the thousands of underground publishers from trying to publish works free from government control.
 But to deter them, the Chinese government regularly holds public book burnings as a warning to those trying to write outside of the political system.
 Nevertheless, the competition between the state-sectioned publishers and the underground ones has seen China become the largest publisher of books in the world.

-These books are often published without a literary agency being involved.
-The fact that a writing income can be so low in a Communist state, except for the established authors, means that many aspiring writers simply cannot afford to be represented by a literary agent who will further eat into their small slice.
-Consequently, the first stand-alone literary agency was not even founded until 1987.
 It is more common for publishing houses to offer representation for its authors than to allow them to be represented by an agency outside of their control.
-However, in recent years, more agencies have emerged that are seeking to change the agency model in China and if anything bring Western literature in and sell Chinese literature to the world.
+However in recent years more agencies have emerged that are seeking to change the agency model in China and if anything bring Western literature in and sell Chinese literature to the world.

 Asia Literary Agency